nuagenetworks/nuage-metroae/README.md

 1. Added support for different target server and Ansible host sudo usernames, default is `root`
 1. Added check to verify that the ntp servers are specified in dotted-decimal notation
 1. Moved build variables out of `build.yml` and into `build_vars.yml`
-1. Decoupled nuage_unpack from build.
-Now you are required to run nuage_unpack separately if you are deploying from tar-gz archives.
-Bonus: You need only run the unpack once!
+1. Decoupled nuage-unpack from build and renamed it as `nuage-unzip`.
+Now you are required to run nuage-unzip separately if you are deploying from tar-gz archives.
+Bonus: You need only run the unzip once!
 1. Renamed the `packed` and `unpacked` directory-name variables to be easier to understand.
-The are now `nuage_tar_gz_files_dir` and `nuage_binary_files_dir`, respectively.
+The are now `nuage_zipped_files_dir` and `nuage_unzipped_files_dir`, respectively.
 1. Added variables to support requring binaries for some components and not for others.
 See, for example, `vsd_requires_binaries` in `build_vars.yml` and `BUILD.md`.

 Feedback and bug reports should be provided via the Issues feature of Github or via email to [Brian Castelli](mailto://brian.castelli@nokia.com).